 Regarding POPs emissions, emission factors usually originate from EMEP/CORINAIR (EMEP/CORINAIR, 2007, EMEP/CORINAIR, 2006) except those relating to PAH and PCDD/PCDF from electric arc furnace that derive from direct measurements in some Italian production plants (ENEA-AIB-MATT, 2002).
 Dioxin emissions for sinter plant, and other sources within steelworks manufacturing oxygen steel occur during the combustion process and they are measured to the stack; emissions are therefore reported in the energy sector in 1.A.2a category.
-In 2016 the average emission factor is equal to 0.19 micrograms TEQ per Mg of sinter produced.
+In 2017 the average emission factor is equal to 0.19 micrograms TEQ per Mg of sinter produced.
 EF is calculated yearly on the basis of measurements done in the two existing sinter plant in Italy.
+As regards HCB emissions, Italy reports HCB emissions from sintering production calculated with the 2006 Guidebook ("Sources of HCB emissions.pdf" no distinguish between combustion and process) EF=0,032mg/Mg in 1A2a because in this case HCB emissions are clearly linked to the combustion activities.
+The 2016 Guidebook is referred to the 2006 version.